 How to Roast Vegetables Without Oil But with All the Flavour

-When you first come across the wfpb diet, or whole foods plant based diet, and you wonder how to roast vegetables without oil without losing the flavour, you might assume it’s going to be difficult.
+When you first come across the wfpb diet, or whole foods plant-based diet, and you wonder how to roast vegetables without oil and without losing the flavour, you might assume it’s going to be difficult.

 But it isn’t.